Hri7566/Hri7566/README.md

 I'm a contributor and core member of MPPClone/Multiplayer Piano and have created many scripts and projects centered around it.

+My real name is not listed here because I use this account in public view of strange people.

 - 🔭 I’m currently unemployed.
 - 🌱 I’m currently learning Rust.
 - 👯 I’m looking to collaborate on any casual web projects.